sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnxruntime/ortvalue_doc.rst

 :epkg:`DLPack` is protocol imagined to avoid copying memory when data is created by one framework and used by another one.
 The safest way is to copy entirely the data in its own containers.
-But that costs a lot is the data is big or may be even difficult if the data is big compared to the memory size.
+But that costs a lot if the data is big or may be even difficult if the data is big compared to the memory size.
 The DLpack structure describes a tensor, or a multidimensional vector with a specific element type and a specific shape.
 It also keeps the location or device where the data is (CPU, CUDA, ...).